substratusai/substratusai.github.io/docs/walkthrough/finetuning-models.md

 <!-- THE MARKDOWN (.md) FILE IS GENERATED FROM THE NOTEBOOK (.ipynb) FILE -->
-The large pretrained base models are already very helpful, but with finetuning smal and large language models can be made even more helpful.
+The large pretrained base models are already very helpful, but with finetuning small and large language models can be made even more helpful.

-Finetunig is especially helpful for use cases that require private internal data or for use cases that require domain specific knowledge that wasn't available on the internet.
+Finetuning is especially helpful for use cases that require private internal data or for use cases that require domain specific knowledge that wasn't available on the internet.

-In Substratus the Model resource allows you to specify a `baseModel` and a `trainingDataset` to make it very easy to create new finetuned models.
+In Substratus the Model resource allows you to specify a `baseModel` and a `trainingDataset` to create new finetuned models.

 To summarize:
 `finetunedModel = training_image(baseModel, trainingDataset)`.